 Emiratization is a strategic initiative that aims to increase the participation of Emiratis in the workforce of the UAE.
-During the year 2023 we have recruited 23 UAE nationals which brings our UAE national percentage to 26%.
+During the year 2024 we have recruited 11 UAE nationals which brings our UAE national percentage to 20%.

-- To implement the Emiratization we at Al Ain Ahlia Insurance Company has always been at the forefront for the development of UAE Nationals by designing, implementing and monitoring efficient talented UAE Nationals for their future development - There was a drastic improvement in the recruitment of UAE nationals during the year 2022 when compared to 2021 & 2020 - Our company has achieved the Emiratisation rate, of 18 % during the year 2022 and we achieved more than the targeted point given by the Central Bank (reached 148 points out of 141 points).
-We also achieved our recruitment point target ie 8 points (recruitment of 8 UAE nationals with Bachelor degree)
+To implement the Emiratization we at Al Ain Ahlia Insurance Company has always been at the forefront for the development of UAE Nationals by designing, implementing and monitoring efficient, talented UAE Nationals for their future development

+- There was a drastic improvement in the recruitment of UAE nationals during the year 2024 when compared to 2023. - Our company has achieved the Emiratisation rate, of 20% during the year 2024, and we achieved more than the targeted point given by the CBUAE.
+We have achieved more than our recruitment point target of 10 points, and we achieved 11.
+Our Emiratization target of UAE National % (by 2026) is 31%.